ofekdeitch/cognitio-static/blog-posts/investing-in-netflix-can-help-you-outperform-the-market-61e34a.md

 It is easy to merge two data-plots in SigmaLab.
 Simply create a new plot and select two data sources.
 Then choose the Subtract values option as the merge function and subtract the Netflix Returns plot value from the S&P 500 Returns plot value.

 <iframe src="https://sigma-lab.netlify.app/plot/e618d687-8ba7-4b43-8c52-3d1602b042d5/embed"></iframe>

+The chart above shows Netflix has outperformed the market by 31.7% during the past year!

 ## Conclusion